-If transferring from another College or University, be sure to request all official transcripts be sent to Registration and Records.
+- If transferring from another college or university, be sure to request all official transcripts be sent to Registration and Records.
 This includes non-traditional course platforms like ACE, AP, Cambridge, CLEP, DSST(DANTES), International Baccalaureate (IB), Military, and NCCRS.
-Email transferevaluation@frederick.edu with any questions.

-2) Meet with an advisor to talk about your course selection and to discuss your academic and career goals.

-- Students are assigned an advisor based on their academic major.
+Email transferevaluation@frederick.edu with any questions. - 2) Review your Degree Plan.
+See Student Services Available Online (page 5).
+Courses still needed are indicated as "Requirement Not Satisfied."
+Developmental English and mathematics requirements will not appear, but, if needed, you should include them in your schedule and plan to take them first. - 3) Meet with an advisor to talk about your course selection and to discuss your academic and career goals. - Students are assigned an advisor based on their academic major.
 Students should be sure to schedule their advising appointment with their assigned advisor.
-Use the Navigate mobile app or the Career & Academic Planning Services (CAPS) webpage to find your assigned advisor and to schedule an advising appointment. - Students on academic alert or academic probation must meet with an advisor from Career & Academic Planning Services prior to registering for classes - Students returning to FCC from academic suspension must schedule an appointment with their assigned advisor prior to registering for classes.
-Students returning from academic dismissal must meet with Associate Vice President or designee.
+Use the Navigate mobile app or the Career & Academic Planning Services (CAPS) webpage to find your assigned advisor and to schedule an advising appointment. - Students on academic alert or academic probation must meet with an advisor from CAPS prior to registering for classes. frederick.edu/CAPS - Students returning to FCC from academic suspension must schedule an appointment with their assigned advisor prior to registering for classes.
+Students returning from academic dismissal must meet with associate vice president or designee.
 Call 240.629.7805 to schedule an appointment.